rmkreddy/treachQu/README.md

 # treachQu
-This about personalised DS in c and cpp code
+It's for DS in c and cpp code